Blogging Statistics 2023: Ultimate List of Blogging Statistics and Facts

 • The content marketing efforts of 53% of B2B organizations have been moderately successful, according to the survey.

-• Those companies who still do not possess a content marketing plan cite a lack of executive buy-in or cross-departmental cooperation as reasons.
+• Those companies who still do not possess a content marketing plan cite a lack of executive buy-in or cross-departmental cooperation as the reason.

 Influence of Bloggers and Vloggers on Consumers’ Statistics